Kingdom of Holland: Downfall

-Despite Louis Napoleon's success in the Netherlands he got into conflict with the emperor.
+Despite Louis Bonaparte's success in the Netherlands he got into conflict with the emperor.
 The conflicts between Napoleon and the king of Holland centered on three topics.
-The first was the tiering of the national debt which Louis Napoleon refused to do because the Dutch administration believed it would lead to damage to financial confidence and would be a blow to Dutch investors.
-Louis Napoleon should also contribute to the French war effort by the introduction of conscription.
-The king refused to do this but to help his brother at least he ordered that the Dutch orphans enlist for the army.
+The first was the tiering of the national debt, which Louis Bonaparte refused to do because the Dutch administration believed it would lead to damage to financial confidence and would be a blow to Dutch investors.
+Louis Bonaparte should also contribute to the French war effort by the introduction of conscription.
+The king refused to do this, but to help his brother at least, he ordered that the Dutch orphans enlist for the army.
 This was also not a popular measure.
 On 14 July 1809, a riot broke out in Rotterdam when the army came to pick up the orphan boys.

-Louis Napoleon also did not have a strict policy on maintaining the Continental System.
-Smuggling continued to exist and only after great pressure from Paris did he take measures to combat this.
+Louis Bonaparte also did not have a strict policy on maintaining the Continental System.
+Smuggling continued to exist, and only after great pressure from Paris did he take measures to combat this.
 However, he did not want to pursue a harsh coercive policy because this would be disastrous for Dutch maritime trade.
-Napoleon saw his brother as a slacker and after the Walcheren Campaign (1809) he called Louis back to Paris.
+Napoleon saw his brother as a slacker, and after the Walcheren Campaign (1809), he called Louis back to Paris.
 Napoleon incorporated the Dutch territories between the Meuse and the Scheldt.
 Louis Napoleon accepted the decisions of his older brother, but the treaty of March 1810 was only the beginning of the end.
-On 4 July French troops captured Amsterdam.
-Louis Napoleon abdicated on 1 July in favour of his son.
+On 4 July, French troops captured Amsterdam.
+Louis Bonaparte abdicated on 1 July in favour of his son.
 By Imperial Decree the Kingdom of Holland was abolished and incorporated into the French Empire.